instagibbs/bolts/XX-eltoo-onchain.md

 # Settlement Transaction

-Each node holds a symmetrical *settlement transaction*.
+Each node holds an identical *settlement transaction*.
 Each of these settlement transactions has up to two types of outputs.
 For each node:

-1. A node's main output_: Zero or one output, to pay a peer's `settlement_pubkey`.
+1. A node's main `to_node` output: Zero or one output, to pay a peer's `settlement_pubkey`.
-1. A node's offered HTLCs_: Zero or more pending payments (*HTLCs*), to pay a peer in return for a payment preimage.
+1. A node's offered HTLCs: Zero or more pending payments (*HTLCs*), to pay a peer in return for a payment preimage.
 One node's offered HTLC output is the other node's receiving HTLC output.
+Again, the transaction is symmetrical unlike ln-penalty.

 As we rely on the publication of update transactions to enforce the final state, these outputs are allowed the be spent immediately and provide